 - Lightly rake in the seed to a depth of about 1/2 inch.
-Be careful not to rake away the seed and fertilizer from it's desired location.
+Be careful not to rake away the seed.
 Use a roller or your feet to slightly compact the soil and bond the seeds to the soil.
-Until the seeds germinate, you may need to protect the area from birds that will eat the seeds.
+Until the seeds germinate, you may need to protect the area from birds.
 Using reflective tape or pinwheels mounted on short stakes may discourage birds from eating your seeds.

 - Lightly water the area.
 Keep the seedlings moist throughout the day until they've reached a height of 2 to 3 inches.
+It may take as long as 10 days for the seeds to sprout and another two weeks to reach the desired height.
 If hot weather is a problem, you can use a sheet of burlap to cover the patch. this will provide shade and keep the tiny seedling from drying out.

 Patching With Sod